evias/PHP-SHA3-Streamable/README.markdown

 ## Usage
+This package can now also be installed through composer with the name `desktopd/php-sha3-streamable` and repository url: `https://github.com/evias/PHP-SHA3-Streamable`.

 Namespaced class `desktopd\SHA3\Sponge` is available at the `namespaced/` directory of this repository. **This is the optimized version.**

         <?php